heyat3/Game-Dev---Brain-Blitz--AI-/README.md

 # Brain Blitz Game
 A cognitive focused game with many minigames.
-Made with AI.
+Made with AI, not fully completed